randhana/HIMS/README.md

  <b>Hospital-Management-System </b>👈

-Written in Java using Netbeans and MySQL A Hospital Management System Which we created for our 1st year group project using java swings in netbeans.
+A Hospital Management System Which we created for our 1st year group project using java swings in netbeans.

 <b>Startup Process</b>